-- 1 Navigate to the Milestones folder in your Project Management workspace. - 2 Click Add Milestone. - The Milestone page is displayed. - 3 Specify the following information: - Title: Provide a title for the milestone. - Description: Describe the milestone. - Due Date: Specify when the milestone is due. - Responsible: Specify the users who are responsible for completing the milestone. - Responsible Groups: Specify the groups who are responsible for completing the milestone. - Responsible Teams: Specify the teams who are responsible for completing the milestone.
+- 1 Navigate to the Milestones folder in your Project Management workspace. - 2 Click New > Milestone.

+The Milestone page is displayed.

+Title: Provide a title for the milestone.

+Description: Describe the milestone.

+Due Date: Specify when the milestone is due.

+Responsible: Specify the users who are responsible for completing the milestone.

+Responsible Groups: Specify the groups who are responsible for completing the milestone.

+Responsible Teams: Specify the teams who are responsible for completing the milestone.

-Send an E-Mail Notification to Responsibles: Select this option if you want Vibe to send an email notification and iCal task/appointment to all of the users, groups, or teams that you associate with the entry.
+Send an Email Notification to Responsibles: Select this option if you want Vibe to send an email notification and iCal task/appointment to all of the users, groups, or teams that you associate with the entry.

-For more information on iCal functionality in Vibe, see "Synchronizing Tasks and Calendars to a Desktop Application" in the Novell Vibe 3.3 User Guide.
+For more information on iCal functionality in Vibe, see "Synchronizing Tasks and Calendars to a Desktop Application" in the OpenText Vibe 4.0.8 User Guide.